tc39/proposal-module-expressions/README.md

 });
 ```

+### Worker constructor

+`new Worker()` currently only accepts a path to a worker file.
+The proposal originally aimed to also let it accept a Module Block directly (for `{type: "module"}` workers). _This is currently put on hold in favor of the in-flight [Blank Worker proposal](https://github.com/whatwg/html/issues/6911) by Ben Kelly._

 ## Realm interaction

 As module blocks behave like module specifiers, they are independent of the Realm where they exist, and they cannot close over any lexically scoped variable outside of the module--they just close over the Realm in which they're imported.